 At Prairie Lakes Healthcare System, we're here to serve you before, during, and after your hospitalization or outpatient procedure.
 We are committed to providing you with the best possible healthcare, including convenient and reliable billing services.

-As a courtesy to our patients, we submit the charges to your insurance company and/or Medicare.
-A notification of pending charges is sent to you shortly after your discharge.
+We submit the charges to your insurance company and/or Medicare.
+A notification of pending charges is sent to you from your insurance company shortly after your discharge.
 When we receive payment or denial of coverage from your insurance company, we will send you a statement reflecting your balance due.

 Should I bring my insurance card with me to the hospital?